Radon10043/Empirical-Study-LLM-MR/software-under-test/RSA/chats/prompt.md

 ## Chat 3

 You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of this program: There is a program that implements RSA encryption.
-Its input is four integers: `m`, `e`, `p`, and `q`.
-Its output value is a long integer representing the number that RSA encrypts.
+Its input are four integers: $m$, $e$, $p$, and $q$.
+Among them, $p$ and $q$ are two prime number, $e$ is an integer which coprime to $(p-1)*(q-1)$, $m$ is a plaintext to be encrypted.
+Its output value is a long integer representing the result of $m$ being encrypted by RSA.
 Please identify the metamorphic relations of this program as much as possible and use Google's C++ testing and mocking framework `googletest` to codify them as C++ code.
 Here is an example:

 ```cpp
 /**